nl253/GeneticAlgo/README.md

   nTrack: 50,

   // it's adaptive so it will go up with 'time'
+  // if you *don't* set it, it will grow with time based on nRounds
+  // and based on how fit the candidate is (more fit => more likely to use mutation)
-  pMutate: 0.01,
+  pMutate: null,

-  // it makes sense for it to be 50 - 500 ish (default: 100, works well)
+  // it makes sense for it to be 50 - 1500 ish
   popSize: 100,

-  // how quickly pMutate grows (this needs to be < 1)
-  acc: 1E-5,

   // when mutating, the value of a gene is replaced with a random value
+  // this is set intelligently based on dtype
   maxRandVal: 10000,
   minRandVal: 0,

-  // enable emitting signals (GA implements EventEmitter, see below)
-  signals: [
-    'best',
-    'start',
-    'stuck',
-    'end',
-    'rounds',
-  ],
 }
 ```